UniSA Research Degree Excellence Grant

 - ability and willingness to act as an ambassador for UniSA, e.g. participate in occasional activities such as filming/interviews to document the research journey and impact of the grant

-Shortlisted applicants will be asked to provide a reference from their principal supervisor and attend a selection panel interview.
+Applicants are required to provide a reference from their principal supervisor.
+If successful in being shortlisted applicants will need to attend a selection panel interview.

 Applicants would normally be able to study full-time, however parttime applications will be considered with the reason for part-time study clearly outlined in the written statement.